pombreda/lepl/doc-src/debugging.rst

 A word of warning --- despite the examples here, epoch doesn't always increase by exactly 1 per match.
-It is guaranteed to increase between matches, but is used internally for resource management and may "jump" by unpredictable (but positive) values.
+It is guaranteed to increase between matches, but is used internally for labelling various events and may "jump" by unpredictable (but positive) values.